 United Kingdom

-Systematic, explicit synthetic phonics teaching is mandated in the early years in the UK, so the main focus of advocates is struggling older readers and related difficulties like DLD:
+Systematic, explicit synthetic phonics teaching is mandated in the early years in the UK, so the main focus of advocates is struggling older readers and related difficulties like Developmental Language Disorders:

 - How To Teach Reading is a blog by UK specialist reading/dyslexia tutor Monique Nowers.

-- Raising Awareness of Developmental Language Disorder – this site’s focus is oral language difficulties, but these often co-occur with decoding and spelling difficulties.
+- Raising Awareness of Developmental Language Disorder is mainly about oral language difficulties, but these very often co-occur with decoding and spelling difficulties.

 - Reading Reform Foundation